 Make sure you hire only those who suit your brand identity.
 At Predica we’d established our brand identity one year after the company was founded.
 Since then we follow the ritual of presenting the values to each and every new employee and repeat them at least once every half a year during our company meetings.

-I actually found writing elaborates too complicated and we decided to create something more graphic to make it easy to understand and adopt (relying on the examples below):
+I actually found writing elaborates too complicated and we decided to create something more graphic to make it easy to understand and adopt (relying on the example below):

 Seems complicated?
 Not really, right?
-We did the same in our company. and that is how our brand identity prism looks like:
+We did the same in our company, and this is what our brand identity prism looks like:

 How long will it take to recover?
 Max.
-2weeks.
-Let’s break it down: up to 7 days to arrange a meeting with founding partners and up to 2 days for addressing the outcome to the company’s staff.
+2 weeks.
+Let’s break it down: up to 7 days to arrange a meeting with founding partners and up to 2 days for announcing the outcome to the company’s staff.
 And that’s it!